 First, Shut Off the Flow of Water

-The first step to take when you have an overflowing toilet is to stop the flow of water.
+The first step to take when you have an overflowing toilet is to shut off the plumbing water supply.
 In most cases, this is easy … as long as you know where to look.

 Freshwater flows to the tank of the toilet through a feed line, which is a plastic piece of tubing coming out of the wall and connecting to the underside of the tank.
 There should be a handle near where the feed line comes from the wall.
 Simply turn that, and it will shut off the water flow.
 And we recommend you go turn the toilet valve on and off a few times after you read this to make sure it isn’t stuck.
 These valves are rarely used, and that can be a problem when it comes time to actually use one.